The entire service industry is now

 4. SOCIAL CONCERNS

-4.1-CONSUMER EXCLUSION & SOCIAL RES IN MARKETING
+4.1-CONSUMER EXCLUSION & SOCIAL RES IN MARKETING DECISIONS.

 4.2- FIELD RESEARCH OBJECTIVES